qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Run sample app.md

 ## Congratulations

-You have completed Exercise 2.
-Please proceed to [Exercise 3](./Exercise%2003%20-%20Run%20in%20Copilot.md) in which you will run the sample application in Microsoft Copilot for Microsoft 365!
+You have completed the optional exercise about using the Northwind Inventory application as a message extension in Microsoft Teams and Outlook.